 When is butternut squash in season?

 Butternut squash is planted when the soil is already warm, and harvested at the end of the growing season.
-In most of the Unites States you’ll see it cropping up in late August and into the fall.
+In most of the Unites States you’ll see it cropping up from late August into the fall.
 In Florida the butternut squash will start appearing at the farmers market around January until May.

 What does butternut squash look like?